-NEWBORN / NEONATAL RESUSCITATION STATEWIDE ALS PROTOCOL
+NEWBORN RESUSCITATION STATEWIDE ALS PROTOCOL

-A. Newborn infant
+A. Newborn infant (home birth or field birth)

-A. Resuscitation may not be appropriate in rare cases where gestational age (confirmed gestational age <23 weeks) or fatal birth defects (for example anencephaly or absence of skull bones and brain hemispheres) are consistently associated with certain early death.
+- A. Resuscitation may not be appropriate in rare cases where gestational age (confirmed gestational age <23 weeks) or fatal birth defects (for example anencephaly or absence of skull bones and brain hemispheres) are consistently associated with certain early death. - B. Resuscitation for infants of any age who were not newly born should be treated with Pediatric Cardiac Arrest Protocol #3031P.